Uniqueness in Haken's Theorem: Sweepouts, spines, and labels for the graphic

-A properly embedded annulus in $A$ is {\em spanning} if its two boundary components lie, one each, in $\bdd_+ A$ and $\bdd_- A$.
-Let $E_A \subset A$ be a properly embedded disjoint collection of spanning annuli and disks that compress $\bdd_+A$ in $A$.
-Essentially the same argument as in \cite[Section 1]{ST} shows that there is a spine $\Sss$ for $A$ with the properties: \begin{itemize} \item Each disk in $E_A$ intersects $\Sss$ in a single meridian of an edge. \item Each annulus in $E_A$ intersects $\Sss$ only in $\bdd_- A$. \end{itemize} Moreover, given $E_A$, one can choose the parameterization $A - \Sss \cong \bdd_+ A \times (0, 1]$ so that the half-open annuli $E_A - \Sss$ are parameterized as $(E_A \cap \bdd_+ A) \times (0, 1]$.
-We will say that such a spine and parameterization {\em comports with $E_A$}.
-Note that, via Hatcher's work \cite{Ha1} ,\cite{Ha2}, the exact parameterization involves no choice, in the sense that its space of parameters is contractible.
+Notice that in the first two cases the complement of $\Sss$ in the component of $E$ is a half-open annulus; in the second two it is an open disk.
+One can choose the parameterization $C - \Sss \cong \bdd_+ C \times (0, 1]$ so that the half-open annuli components of $E - \Sss$ are parameterized as $(E \cap \bdd_+ C) \times (0, 1]$ and the open disk components are parameterized by the standard height function on the interior of a round hemisphere of radius $<1$ in upper half-space.
+We will say that such a spine and parameterization {\em comports with $E$}.
+Note that, via Hatcher's work \cite{Ha1}, \cite{Ha2}, the exact parameterization involves no choice, in the sense that its space of parameters is contractible.

-Combining these ideas, if $E'_A \subset A$ is another such collection, then one can move from a spine (and associated parameterization) that comports with $E_A$ to one that comports with $E'_A$ via a sequence of edge slides.
+Combining these ideas, if $E' \subset C$ is another such collection, then one can move from a spine (and associated parameterization) that comports with $E$ to one that comports with $E'$ via a sequence of edge slides.

+Now we export all these ideas to the setting at hand: a Heegaard split $M = A \cup_T B$ and two aligned disk/sphere sets $E_0$ and $E_1$ that are isotopic in $M$.
+The two compression bodies will not be treated the same in the argument, so begin by assigning the names $A$ vs $B$ to the two compression bodies to ensure the following: If any components of the aligned $E_i$ are disjoint from $T$ then there is such a component in $A$.